Immigrants to USA

 • Natural disasters

-The country has a history of providing a safe haven for those in need, and today, refugees and asylum seekers come from countries experiencing severe turmoil.
+The country has a history of providing a haven for those in need, and today, refugees and asylum seekers come from countries experiencing severe turmoil.

 Though this group represents a smaller portion of overall immigrants, their journey is often more complex, involving legal processes that aim to protect the most vulnerable.